 LINK TO RESEARCH PROJECTS

-The MSc topics link to two ongoing larger research projects that allow being part of international research teams - both projects just started:
+The MSc topics link to several ongoing larger research projects that allow being part of international research teams - both projects just started:

 CONTEXT:

 Deprived areas (commonly called slums) are a socio and economic by-product of rapid urbanization in many countries of the Global South (but also newly developing refugee camps in the Global North share similar characteristics) [3].
 Deprived areas are associated with poor living and housing conditions, overcrowding and tenure insecurity [3].
-Development processes in many cities are often very rapid and planning authorities do not have updated base data, as well as many city administrations do not have slums on official maps.
-Thus global data sets are very inconsistent and outdated, but urgently required to support local and global initiatives and policies (e.g., SDG indicator 11.1.1) [4]).
+Development processes in many cities are often very rapid, and planning authorities do not have updated base data.
+Many city administrations do not have slums on official maps.
+Thus, global data sets are very inconsistent and outdated but urgently required to support local and global initiatives and policies (e.g., SDG indicator 11.1.1) [4]).
 Current Machine-Learning (ML) based Remote Sensing algorithms have the potential to map such areas via their morphological characteristics.
-However, such areas are rather complex and diverse with often fuzzy boundaries, nor do official statistics provide reliable data on their number of inhabitants.
+However, such areas are rather complex and diverse, with often fuzzy boundaries.
+Official statistics and data do not provide reliable data on the number of inhabitants or living conditions.
 To support improvement strategies, accurate and up-to-date locational and population data are required.
 However, data are commonly inconsistent, updated and underestimate the population.

 RS studies [e.g., 2, 4-12] have shown the potential of satellite imagery to provide consistent, accurate and timely information on the location of deprived areas.
-Very-high-resolution (VHR) images can map and characterize deprivation [9], largely drawing on locally adapted image features.
-Advanced machine-learning methods are overcoming the need to define locally adapted image features [10] and is, therefore, more transferable across countries and cities.
+Very-high-resolution (VHR) or high-resolution images can map and characterize deprivation [9], largely drawing on locally adapted image features.
+Advanced machine-learning methods are overcoming the need to define locally adapted image features [10] and are, therefore, more transferable across countries and cities.
 However, most studies neither produce city-level delineations of deprived areas (due to image and computational costs), nor do studies produce an assessment of the variations of the socio-economic conditions at city scale or provide population estimates in support of policy-relevant information (due to the unavailability of bottom-up estimation models).
-Furthermore, variations of socio-economic conditions can be related with information on climate change related risk or health outcomes.
+Furthermore, variations in socioeconomic conditions can be related to information on climate change-related risks (e.g., urban heat, floods, landslides), lack of infrastructure (e.g., electricity, street light), or health outcomes.

 References